appwilldev/AWLThemeManager/README.md

 There are two way for adding img to theme bundle:

 1. Put the image file in the bundle;
-2. Add a xcassets file , then put image files in the xcassets.
+2. Add a xcassets file, then put image files in the xcassets.

+For method 2, the bundle needs to be an actual OS X bundle target in the project with it's SDK set to iOS & a valid info.plist in order for Xcode to compile the .xcassets file inside it.
+Please refer to Assets.bundle in demo project.

 **Support reference**.
 Same with the color.
 If image name isn't found in defaults.plist, we use key as image name.